justeattakeaway/JustEat.StatsD/README.md

 ####
 Simple timers.

-This syntax is simpler; for cases where you always want to time the operation, and always with the same stat name.
+This syntax for timers is simpler.
+It is useful in cases where you always want to time the operation, and always with the same stat name.
 Given an existing instance of `IStatsDPublisher` you can do:

 ```csharp
     //  timing a block of code in a using statement: